LumingYin/QuickCaption/README.md

 Export:
 - Export into .SRT format to distribute your created caption alongside with your video or through the web
 - Export into .TXT format for a plain-text transcript

+Dark Mode:
+- Quick Caption is now updated to support Dark Mode on macOS Mojave.